top of page

 The noun 'examination' has its etymological origins in the Latin word 'examinatio,' which is derived from 'examinare.'
 In Latin, 'examinare' means 'to weigh' or 'to balance,' and it is related to 'examen,' which translates to 'a means of weighing' or 'a balance.'
 This etymology illustrates the idea of assessing and evaluating something meticulously, akin to the process of weighing objects on a balance scale.
 Over time, 'examination' evolved to refer to the formal assessment or evaluation of knowledge, skills, or understanding in various subjects or fields, maintaining its underlying concept of a thorough and careful scrutiny, as one would in the act of weighing.

-Quiz: Find the meaning of examination
+Find the correct meaning of the noun examination:

 Try Again!